The Impact Learning Cycle: Building a Culture of Practical Growth in Busy Teams

 At its core, the Impact Learning Cycle is more than a learning initiative, it’s a team habit designed for relevance, reflection and real performance shifts.
 To understand its value, let’s start by unpacking the three key elements embedded in its name:

-1. Impact Learning in this context must matter.
-It's not about general inspiration or abstract knowledge, it's about role-relevant insights that meaningfully influence how someone thinks, performs, or collaborates.
+Learning in this context must matter.
+It's not about general inspiration or abstract knowledge, it’s about role-relevant insights that meaningfully influence how someone thinks, performs, or collaborates.
 These are learnings that change behaviour or refine how work gets done.

 If I were to describe the Impact Learning Cycle briefly, I would describe it as:

-"A weekly, rotating practice where each team member shares one powerful learning that has shaped their performance or mindset.
+"A regular, rotating practice where each team member shares one powerful learning that has shaped their performance or mindset.
 After the full cycle, the team reflects together and launches into a new cycle - building a culture of shared growth, relevance and practical wisdom."

 By defining the cycle with these principles, it becomes clear that this isn’t just about sharing, but also about evolving together with one focused learning at a time.